Structured Product Lawyer Managing Claims as Part of FINRA Arbitration

 Until recently, Apple bonds and structured notes were the second leading “reference” index or security following the sale of structured products linked to the S&P 500.
 JPMorgan & Co. was the largest issuer of these products, selling $65.5 million.
 The value of these structured products, often called reverse convertibles, is linked to the performance of Apple stock.
 With the plummet of Apple’s stock price, investors are now facing the painful possibility of steep financial losses.

-Our Investment Arbitration Lawyers Can Provide Legal Advice and Assistance
+Our Structured Products Lawyer Can Provide Legal Advice and Assistance to Help You Recover Compensation

 Investors who have been led to believe that structured products are a safe and suitable investment and have suffered losses can recover damages through the FINRA arbitration process.
 Zamansky LLC has recovered millions of dollars in stock broker fraud and securities arbitration cases against investment firms.
-If you have sustained a structured product loss, our FINRA arbitration attorneys will thoroughly investigate your claim and develop the best tactics and strategies to recover your losses.
-Our firm handles all types of structured product cases, including:
+Our law firm handles all types of structured product cases, including:

-To learn more about how our securities fraud law firm can assist you with a structured products matter, contact us today to schedule a free, no-obligation consultation.
+To learn more about how our structured products lawyer can assist you with a structured products matter, contact us today to schedule a free, no-obligation consultation.